Xudong-Huang/may/README.md

 * Support coroutine's version of a local storage ([CLS][cls]);
 * Support efficient asynchronous network I/O;
 * Support efficient timer management;
-* Support standard synchronization primitives, a semaphore, an mpmc channel, etc;
+* Support standard synchronization primitives, a semaphore, an MPMC channel, etc;
 * Support cancellation of coroutines;
 * Support graceful panic handling that will not affect other coroutines;
 * Support scoped coroutine creation;
 * Support general selection for all the coroutine's API;
 * All the coroutine's API are compatible with the standard library semantics;
-* All the coroutine's API can be safely called in multithreaded context;
+* All the coroutine's API can be safely called in multi-threaded context;
 * Both stable, beta, and nightly channels are supported;
 * Both x86_64 GNU/Linux, x86_64 Windows, x86_64 Mac OS are supported.